jurgyy/planet-rabbasca/README.md

 ![](./.web/bunnyhop-settings.png)

 ### Warp your machines into place
 If you provoke the local defense protocols hard enough, they might start warping in help from somewhere else.
-That could become a problem, but if you could steal this technology you could use it to construct your bases by warping them in from other planets without needing to ship them first...
+This requires serious effort, but if you could steal this technology you could use it to construct your bases by warping them in from other planets without needing to ship them first...

 ## Compatibility

-Rabbasca can safely be added to an existing playthrough, it does not modify existing techs, recipes, buildings, etc.
+- Rabbasca can safely be added to an existing playthrough, it does not modify existing techs, recipes, buildings, etc.

-It also works great as a starting planet [Any Planet Start](https://mods.factorio.com/mod/any-planet-start)
+- It also works great as a starting planet with [Any Planet Start](https://mods.factorio.com/mod/any-planet-start).
+- Large bot networks are infeasible on Rabbasca.
+If you need huge bot armies anyways, combine this mod with something like [Vesta](https://mods.factorio.com/mod/skewer_planet_vesta) or [Fusion Robots](https://mods.factorio.com/mod/FusionPoweredRobots).

 ## Credits
 This mod relies on the amazing work of other creators.
 Thanks for making Rabbasca possible.